collinogren/Autoboxer/README.md

 11. Do something else with all the time you just saved.

 *A delimiter is a string of characters that is used to tell the computer where the separations between two or more sets of data are.
 An already common (and the default, preferred, and tested delimiter for *Autoboxer*) is a space followed by a hyphen followed by a space (" - ").
 A good delimiter is a string that is not super common otherwise.
 However, even a space should work but be careful when naming combined events with a space as a delimiter.
-Lastly, a delimiter also may not have any numbers or letters.
+Lastly, it may be risky for a delimiter to have numbers or letters.
 To help visualize these rules, consider the examples below.<br>
 ### Favourable examples:
 - "5 - Senior Women Short Program"
 - "21 & 23 - Intermediate Women"